mrdbourke/tensorflow-deep-learning/README.md

-NOTE: this readme is a work in progress & will be updated as more materials are built...
+**NOTE:** this readme is a work in progress & will be updated as more materials are built...

-# Zero to Mastery Deep Learning with TensorFlow
+# Zero to Mastery Deep Learning with TensorFlow (coming soon, stay tuned for updates)
 All of the course materials for the Zero to Mastery Deep Learning with TensorFlow course.

 ## TODO - Course structure